One-dimensional approximation of measures in Wasserstein distances

 \section{The length functional and the relaxed problem}

-If a minimizing sequence $\Sigma_n$ converges to some set $\Sigma$, we cannot expect the weak limit of (some subsequence of) the measures $\nu_{\Sigma_n}$ to have the form $\nu_\Sigma$.
+If a minimizing sequence $\Sigma_n$ converges to some set $\Sigma$, we cannot expect weak cluster points of the measures $\nu_{\Sigma_n}$ to have the form $\nu_\Sigma$, see Figure~\ref{figure.concentration_sets_measure}.
 Hence the objective of \eqref{problem.shape_optimization} is not lower semi-continuous for the narrow convergence, and, in this section, we introduce a relaxation for \eqref{problem.shape_optimization}.
 First, we define a functional which extends the length of the support and we discuss some of its properties, then we use it to define the relaxed problem.